Golf Ball Compression Explained

 The easiest thing to remember is: if you're looking for control and accuracy, then opt for a hard golf ball.
 If you're looking to maximise your distance, go for the softer golf ball.

-Golf ball compression ratings
+Golf ball compression explained

 Different golf balls have different levels - or ratings - of compression.
 These compression ratings can range between 30 and 120.
 A golf ball with a compression rating of 30 is considered to be soft as it is more likely to change shape and feels softer off the club face, whereas a golf ball with a compression rating of 120 is considered to be hard as it will take more force to compress its core.